 The parent or guardian of a dependent student has permission to review the student’s record if a completed Parent Information Request Form (PDF) and the documentation of the student’s dependent status as specified on this form are submitted to the MWCC Records Office.

 Students seeking to give a third party (such as a parent or spouse) access to student record information beyond “Directory Information” are asked to print the Student Record Information Waiver (“FERPA Release”) (PDF) and return the completed form to the MWCC Records Office.

 Unless specifically requested otherwise by the student, MWCC may release to requesting third parties the student’s “Directory Information”, which includes the student’s name, billing address, major, enrollment status, degree status, honors received, and college email address.

 Each student has the option to keep his or her student record data confidential, including “Directory Information”.
 To request that your record be marked confidential (or to cancel such a designation), please print the Confidentiality Request/Change Form (PDF) and return the completed form to the MWCC Records Office.

 Students requiring enrollment verification for insurance purposes or other purposes are welcome to contact or visit the MWCC Records Office.

 DUA Training Opportunity Program Processing

 Students who are applying to receive an extension of unemployment benefits under the Training Opportunity Program (TOP) should obtain an application by calling the TOP Unit at 617-626-5521.
-This program was formally known as Section 30.
-To begin the Training Opportunity Program enrollment process at MWCC please call to make an appointment with Michelle Contey.
-For the Gardner campus call 978-630-9109 or for the Leominster Campus call 978-630-9812.
+This program was formerly known as Section 30.
+To begin the Training Opportunity Program enrollment process at MWCC, please call to make an appointment with advisor Michelle Contey.
+Appointments with Ms. Contey are available at both the MWCC Gardner Campus and MWCC Leominster Campus.
+For an appointment at the Gardner campus, call 978-630-9109.
+For an appointment at the Leominster Campus, call 978-630-9812.